-More than half of Americans have a life insurance policy.
-Financial advisors recommend having life insurance coverage in the amount of 10 to 15 percent of a policy holder’s annual income—just for income replacement.
+Around half of Americans have a life insurance policy.
+Financial advisors recommend having life insurance coverage that’s 10 to 15 times the amount of the insured’s annual income.

-Additional insurance is recommended to cover costs such as outstanding debt, children’s college education costs, or lifetime support of a disabled family member, for instance.
-About one in five people who have insurance think they don’t have enough.
+But additional insurance may be recommended to cover costs such as outstanding debt, children’s college education costs, or lifetime support of a disabled family member.
+Perhaps it’s no surprise that about one in five people who have insurance think they don’t have enough.

 Why Have Multiple Insurance Policies?

-As the policyholder grows up and has a family, the need for adequately protecting financial dependents may necessitate a second life insurance policy to cover those financial dependents.
+As the policyholder grows up and has a family, they may decide to take out a second life insurance policy to cover those financial dependents.

 Even smaller expenses can trigger the need for an extra life insurance policy.
 For example, the head of a household might consider buying an extra life insurance policy to cover the cost of funeral expenses, so the grieving family will have one less thing to worry about.

 Recommended: 8 Popular Types of Life Insurance for Any Age

 Since buying a home or starting a family has such a big impact on a family’s finances, adding more life insurance is certainly understandable.